PaulLerner/PaulLerner.github.io/_pages/about.md

 and [Beatrice Biancardi](https://sites.google.com/view/beatricebiancardi) on Multimodal Human-Computer Interaction, and one at Télécom Paris with [Laurence Likforman-Sulem](https://perso.telecom-paristech.fr/lauli/) on Parkinson's Disease detection based on handwriting.
-See [my resume](/files/CV.pdf) for further details.
+See [my resume](/files/CV_FR.pdf) (in French) for further details ([my English resume](/files/CV.pdf) is slightly outdated).

-I'm broadly interested in Natural Language Processing and Information Retrieval, as well as Machine Learning when applied to these fields.
+I'm interested in Multimodal and Multilingual Natural Language Processing (and Information Retrieval), with a focus on resources and evaluation.
-During my PhD, I've focused on:
-- data collection and annotation / evaluation of Question Answering systems
-- multimodal fusion, representation, and retrieval / how do modalities interact

-In the context of Knowledge-based Visual Question Answering about Named Entities.

 If you're interested in my research, you can find a [list of my publications here](/publications).

+I'm also currently [Teacher Assistant](/teaching) at ENSAE (IP Paris).
-During my PhD, I also was [Teacher Assistant](/teaching) at Paris-Saclay University and Polytech Paris-Saclay.
+During my PhD, I was Teacher Assistant at Paris-Saclay University and Polytech Paris-Saclay.